fbsenel/helloWorld/README.md

-The main object in this project was to compare searching performances of ArrayList, LinkedList, BST and HashMap.
+The main object in this project is to compare searching performances of ArrayList, LinkedList, BST and HashMap.

 Declared arraySize to 1000 and increased 1000+ till 100,000.